Sound Environmental Stewardship For Our Waterways and Resources

 The Green Building Council sponsors a LEED certification program that can be sought for design professionals and the buildings themselves.
 The LEED certification program is a national consensus-based, market-driven building rating system designed to accelerate the development and implementation of green building practices, and is a leading-edge system for designing, constructing and certifying the world's greenest and best buildings.

 The new Loggerhead Marinelife Center is built on land adjacent to the current site at Loggerhead Park in Juno Beach.
 The programs will bring national and local scientific researchers to the facility and extend the wildlife conservation and research program benefits worldwide.
 Juno Beach is located between the Intracoastal Waterway and the Atlantic Ocean where the beaches are among the densest areas in the Western Hemisphere for nesting endangered loggerhead sea turtles.

 The goal for each sea turtle receiving treatment is release back to the ocean.
 Sea turtles are cared for in this outdoor tank area while undergoing rehabilitation.

 SEA TURTLE HEALTH CENTER

-The new Veterinary Center allows Loggerhead Marinelife Center to provide immediate on-site medical, surgical and diagnostic treatments to sea turtles in this indoor facility.
+The Veterinary Center allows Loggerhead Marinelife Center to provide immediate on-site medical, surgical and diagnostic treatments to sea turtles in this indoor facility.
 Students of marine biology and researchers have the ability to learn, working side by side with the Loggerhead Marinelife Center veterinarians.
 Data collected through the Veterinary Center procedures provide the basis for multiple research projects.